April 25, 2018

 Art and agriculture combined to close the gap between farm and table as creative young people were recognized at the Alabama Farm-City Awards Luncheon April 5 in Birmingham.

 Students from Autauga, Barbour, Coffee, Houston and Marshall counties were presented medals and cash awards for earning top honors in the state Farm-City poster, essay and multimedia contests.

 “The creativity and talent of these young people is inspiring,” said Alabama Farm-City Committee Chairman Jeff Helms.
 “Our judges could tell these students researched the topic and took time to produce compelling and informative artwork, videos and essays.
 Their parents and teachers should be proud, and we all should be encouraged about the future of our state and industry.”

-Autauga County seventh-grader Audrey Teaster won first-place in the seventh- through ninth-grade division of the essay contest while Barbour County senior Lauren Garlits took top honors among 10th- through 12th-graders.
+Autauga County seventh-grader Audrey Teaster won first place in the seventh- through ninth-grade division of the essay contest while Barbour County senior Lauren Garlits took top honors among 10th- through 12th-graders.
 Each received $300, as did their schools, Autauga Academy and Garlits Homeschool.
 Second-place essay winners were Fayette County High School ninth-grader Alisha West and Autauga Academy 10th-grader Emma Wendland.
-They and their school each received $200.
+They and their schools each received $200.

-A highlight of the Awards Luncheon was the first-place multimedia video entry of Marshall County senior Kaleigh Backstrom.
-About 400 Alabama Farmers Federation Women’s Leadership Division members and Farm-City volunteers perched on the edge of their seats as Backstrom illustrated this year’s theme of “Agriculture: Food for Life.”
+A highlight of the luncheon was viewing the first-place multimedia video entry of Marshall County senior Kaleigh Backstrom.
+About 400 Alabama Farmers Federation Women’s Division members and Farm-City volunteers perched on the edge of their seats as Backstrom illustrated this year’s theme of “Agriculture: Food for Life.”